lbwanghr/iBoot/README.md

 https://testflight.apple.com/join/yjWEwvq1

 ## AppStore
-If you like it, you can buy it on the App Store:
+If you like it, you can buy it on the App Store.

 https://apps.apple.com/cn/app/iboot-startupdisk-shortcut/id6465744342?l=en&mt=12